Fast, dust-poor outflows in the local candidate dual AGN MCG-03-34-64 observed with VLT/ERIS: Target description, observations and data reduction

 \subsection{ERIS observations}

 \MCG\ was observed with ERIS \citep{Davies2023} on ESO/VLT as part of the Guaranteed Time Observations (GTO) program P113.26BW.001 (P.I.~F.~Mannucci).
 In particular, we employ the SPIFFIER IFU spectrograph \citep{George2016}, which is an upgrade of the SPIFFI spectrograph of SINFONI \citep{Eisenhauer2003}.
 We use the J$\_$low grating, covering the wavelength range $1.09-1.42$~\micron\ with a resolving power R$\sim5000$ (corresponding to $\sigma \sim25$~\kms).
-The target was observed on April 5th 2024 in adaptive optic (AO) mode and with spaxels size of 100$\times$50~mas.
-The seeing during the observations was $\sim0.7$\arcsec, with thin clouds.
+The target was observed on April 5th 2024 in adaptive optic (AO) mode with the Laser Guide Star (LGS) and using the galaxy nucleus itself as tip-tilt star.
+We used a spaxels size of 100$\times$50~mas with half-pixel dithering.
 The observations were taken in a single observing block, with eight exposures on target and four sky frames of 120~s each, for a total exposure time of 24~min (16~min on source).
 The individual exposures were dithered including shifts of half a spaxel, enabling the recovery of an effective spaxel size of 50~mas during data reduction.

 Data reduction was carried out with the ERIS pipeline v1.8.1 using EsoRex \citep{EsoRex2015}.
 Single frames were corrected for differential atmospheric refraction, sky subtraction was performed following the method of \citet{davies2007_skysub}, as implemented in the ERIS pipeline, and setting {\sf stretch=True}.
 We produce the mean coadded cube by combining the single frames with the SINFONI-like combine recipe available in the ERIS pipeline ({\sf eris\_ifu\_combine}) clipping outliers at 2$\sigma$.
 Flux calibration and telluric correction were applied using the dedicated observation of a telluric star (HIP68372), observed right after \MCG.
 The response function was obtained from the spectrum of HIP68372 normalised to its J magnitude, taken from the 2MASS catalogue.
 The J\_low band is included within the 2MASS J band, allowing full recovery of the flux spectral distribution.
 The final datacube has a spaxel size of 50~mas ($\sim17$~pc) and a field of view of $3.1\times3.1$~arcsec$^2$, corresponding to approximately $1\times1$~kpc$^2$ at the redshift of the target.